thejerrytan/mini-go-compiler/readme.txt

 For type checker:

-1. The type checker will spit out an AST that is enriched with filled locals as long as it doesn't fail, along with the file name, compare the AST that is spit out against the file name to see the enriching and the validity of the program
+1. The type checker will spit out an AST that is enriched with filled locals as long as it doesn't fail, along with the file name and an abbreviated comment on the program in the file, compare the AST that is spit out against the content in the file name to see the enriching and the validity of the program
-2. For invalid programs, the type checker tests will print "Failed with %s" reason along with the file name, open the file with the file name in order to see the invalid program and a comment on why the program is invalid and thus should be type checked as invalid
+2. For invalid programs, the type checker tests will print "Failed with reason: %s" reason along with the file name, open the file with the file name in order to see the invalid program and a comment on why the program is invalid and thus should be type checked as invalid

 Some comments: